AmitMalikRepo/BackBase/reports/OverallEvaluationReport.md

 ## Project Overview

-This report summarizes the testing done for the Spring Pet Clinic application.
-Both the frontend (UI) and backend (API) were tested.
-I used Playwright for automated tests and GitHub Actions to run tests in ci/cd automatically.
+This report outlines the testing work carried out for the Spring Pet Clinic application.
+Both frontend (UI) and backend (API) functionalities were tested thoroughly using a combination of manual and automated testing approaches.

+Automation was done using Playwright with typescript, and tests were executed automatically in CI/CD via GitHub Actions.

 ### Observations

 ### Backend API Observations

-- Incorrect Status Codes: APIs return 500 Internal Server Error for not-found entities instead of the correct 404 Not Found.
+- Incorrect Status Codes: For example, when a record is not found, the API returns a 500 Internal Server Error instead of the correct 404 Not Found.
-- No Response Body: Many APIs return empty content (204 No Content or nothing at all), reducing their usefulness for validation.
+- Missing Response Body: Many APIs return empty content (204 No Content or nothing at all), reducing their usefulness for validation.
 - Duplicate Entity Creation: Sending the same data again creates a new record instead of checking for duplicates.

 ### Frontend (UI) Observations

-- Search Limitations: Owner search only works with either the first or last name.
-Searching with a full name (e.g., "David Smith") yields no results.
+- Search Limitations: Searching for owners only works if you enter either the first name or last name.
+Full names like “David Smith” return no results.
 - No Notifications or Messages: There’s no message shown to confirm if an owner or pet was added or edited successfully.
 Users don’t know if the action worked.

 ### Why I choose these Test Cases for Automation